IJA Board of Directors

 (Muscogee) Executive Director

-Rebecca Landsberry-Baker is the executive director of the Native American Journalists Association, which advocates for accurate representations of Indigenous people in media and press freedom throughout Indian Country.
-She is a former tribal media editor for the Muscogee Nation…
+Rebecca Landsberry-Baker is the executive director of the Indigenous Journalists Association, which advocates for accurate representations of Indigenous people in media and press freedom throughout Indian Country.
+She is a former tribal media editor for the Muscogee Nation News…

 Francine Compton